tabsdata/tutorials/t04_gsheet_neon/README.md

 ## 6. Update the Subscriber

-To check the output in Neon you will need to update the Subcriber Python code with your Neon PostgreSQL DB URI, and login credentials.
+To check the output in Neon you will need to update the Subscriber Python code with your Neon PostgreSQL DB URI, and login credentials.
 You can check how to work with credentials in the [Tabsdata documentation](https://docs.tabsdata.com/latest/guide/secrets_management/main.html).

 Look for this code snippet in `subscriber.py` to update the relevant details.